 Nice question.
 When you create a virtual controller, there may occur double input both from the physical and virtual gamepads.
 Or the game will just focus on the physical gamepad and ignore all the mappings you have added in the config, which is also definitely not the thing you are trying to achieve.
 So basically, what you need to do is to open Preferences — General, and check if Hide physical controller when the virtual one is added.

 What to do if the game doesn’t respond to the Xbox controller emulator config?

 Seems like some troubleshooting is required, and we’re about to help you out.
 Some games detect the input device on the launch, so if you don’t apply the new Xbox 360 controller emulator config before you launch the game it may not see the virtual gamepad.
-The game will recognize the physical controller as the main one, and when you switch to the virtual gamepad — the game ignores it.
+The game will recognize the physical controller as the main one, and when you switch to the virtual gamepad — the physical gamepad is hidden from the system, and the game ignores the virtual reWASD controller.
 Such a thing happened to the virtual gamepad in the games like PUBG, Fortnite, Dragon Age: Inquisition, Warframe — the game ignores it.

 Rocket League was also kind of a struggle for our Xbox controller emulator because the game detects a ‘new’ controller each time you replug your gamepad.
 And eventually, there were several controllers at once, even though there’s only the Virtual one emulated by reWASD.